newscorpaus/dev-tools/documentation/communication.md

-# Developer Environment
+# Slack

-We currently have 2 development environments
-* WordPress
-* Article Page

-Although both platforms use different technologies, your developer environment will work seemlessly together (this is in @todo).
+We use slack
 ## WordPress ##

 * WordPress developer onboarding [see this wiki page][2]